Skip to main content

 Commit d2b41ab1 — pushed to origin/main, ready for production.

-Spent time debugging the 3 routes that aren't working.
-Plot twist: none of them are tunnel problems.
-All three are container configuration issues.
+Spent time isolating the 3 routes that still needed follow-up.
+The useful outcome: none of them pointed to a tunnel problem.
+All three were container-specific configuration items.

-SABnzbd (port 18085): Returns 403 Forbidden.
-API authentication or authorization misconfiguration on the container side.
+SABnzbd: API authentication or authorization needs to be aligned on the container side.
 The tunnel routes correctly.
-SABnzbd just won't let anyone in.

-Three different failure modes.
+Three different response modes.
 Three different containers.
 Zero tunnel issues.
-The infrastructure layer works.
-The application layer needs per-container fixes.
-Should be 2-3 hours of work.
+The infrastructure layer works; the remaining work is per-container integration polish.

 The Infrastructure Scorecard